jdandrade/internet-of-things/README.md

 Since it was made for the OOP class, it was done mainly by object creation/manipulation.

-Lists were used to store Devices/Plugs/Rooms.
+Lists were used to store Devices/Plugs/Rooms aswell as to manage Events(important for output because of order).

 Output was done through jfree.chart library with the Observer design patter implementation. http://www.jfree.org/jfreechart/